 How yoga and Pilates can help you

-Practising yoga and/or Pilates could:
+Practising yoga and/or Pilates can:

 - Improve your academic performance.
 A couple of recent studies have shown that students who practised yoga had decreased stress levels and higher academic performance.

-- Increase your strength, balance, flexibility, and improve posture.
+- Increase your strength, balance, flexibility, and improve your posture.
 Both activities can help with your core strength and other areas, no matter what level of ability you’re at.

 - Decrease stress, anxiety, and depression.
 Studies have shown that regular yoga can help reduce symptoms of depression and anxiety and help manage stress.